-Chris Avery, Ph.D., is a AAAS Science & Technology Policy Fellow in the Office of Energy Efficiency and Renewable Energy’s (EERE) Stakeholder Engagement Office.
-Chris works with EERE’s ten technology offices to facilitate engagement with non-governmental organizations, renewable energy industries, and the Department of Energy’s National Labs.
-His portfolio covers renewable energy, water, climate change, environment, environmental justice, education, manufacturing, and energy efficiency.
-Chris also works with EERE’s Office of Policy & Analysis, the Tech-to-Market Office, and the Legislative Affairs Office.
+Chris Avery, Ph.D., is a Senior Science Policy Fellow in the Office of Energy Efficiency and Renewable Energy’s (EERE) Stakeholder Engagement Office.
+Chris works with EERE’s technology offices to facilitate engagement with non-governmental organizations, renewable energy industries, and the Department of Energy’s National Labs.
+His portfolio covers renewable energy, water, climate change, environment, environmental justice, education, manufacturing, energy efficiency, and transportation.
+Chris previously served as a AAAS Science & Technology Policy Fellow doing similar work.

-He received his Ph.D. in analytical chemistry at the University of Michigan, where his research focused on the interaction mechanisms of synthetic compounds with lipid bilayer systems.
+He received his Ph.D. in analytical chemistry at the University of Michigan, as well as a graduate certificate in science, technology and public policy through the Ford School of Public Policy.
 Chris received a bachelor's degree in chemistry with a minor in environmental science from Hope College, where he worked on research related to understanding anthropogenic effects on a closed watershed system.
-Chris also earned a graduate certificate in science, technology and public policy through the Ford School of Public Policy at the University of Michigan.
+Chris also serves as a Councilor for the Chemical Society of Washington and as Editor-in-Chief of The Capital Chemist.

 Jerry is a Faculty Associate in the Department of Chemistry, University of Wisconsin-Madison where he works with the Wisconsin Initiative for Science Literacy (WISL).
 He taught at the University of California-Riverside (1962-67) and Simmons College (1967-93; awarded Emeritus status 2010), before joining the American Association for the Advancement of Science as Director for Science, Mathematics, and Technology Education Programs in the Education and Human Resources Directorate (1992-99) and then the American Chemical Society (ACS) as Senior Scientist in the Education Division (1999-2009).
 During 1984-86 he served as Director of the Division of Teacher Preparation and Enhancement in the Directorate for Science and Engineering Education at the National Science Foundation.